-Failure to Communicate definition - not responding to three (3) requests for communication from faculty or staff or failure to attend two (2) required meeting with faculty or staff.
+Failure to Communicate definition - not responding to three (3) requests for communication from faculty or staff or failure to attend two (2) required meetings with faculty or staff.
 This applies to students who are enrolled or have not enrolled in a required term by the add/drop deadline.

-If a student fails to communicate, the SHRS Registrar will email the student to determine the following.
+If a student fails to communicate, the SHRS Registrar will email the student to determine the following:

-- Is there an extenuating circumstance that is prohibiting the student from enrolling, attending classes or communicating with faculty and staff associated with their program?
+• Are there extenuating circumstances that are prohibiting the student from enrolling, attending classes or communicating with faculty and staff associated with their

+- program?
 If so, the student will need to discuss their situation with the SHRS Registrar or SHRS Ombudsperson ASAP to determine options. - Does the student need to request a Leave of Absence?
 If so, the student needs to request the LOA using this link: SHRS Leave of Absence Request. - Does the student wish to resign from (permanently leave) the program?
-If so, they will need to provide the SHRS Registrar with an email stating that they wish to do so for their student record.
+If so, the student will need to provide the SHRS Registrar with an email stating that they wish to do so for their student record.